RealFinOfficial/realfin-core/readme.md

 └── simulation/     # Simulation test helpers for fuzz testing
 ```

-The modules `oracle`, `creditscore`, `realestate`, and `tokenization` are structurally identical — each manages a single `collections.Map` collection keyed by `symbol` (string).
+The modules `oracle`, `creditscore`, `realestate`, `tokenization`, and `insurance` are structurally identical — each manages a single `collections.Map` collection keyed by `symbol` or `policy_id` (string).
 The `realfin` module is the base module and contains only governance-controlled `Params` (no data map).

 ### Standard Cosmos Modules

-In addition to the five custom modules, Realfin includes the full suite of standard Cosmos SDK modules.
+In addition to the six custom modules, Realfin includes the full suite of standard Cosmos SDK modules.
 These provide the foundational blockchain functionality — account management, token transfers, staking, governance, and more.
 All modules are registered via depinject in `app/app_config.go`:

 `auth`, `authz`, `bank`, `consensus`, `distribution`, `epochs`, `evidence`, `feegrant`, `genutil`, `gov`, `group`, `mint`, `nft`, `params`, `slashing`, `staking`, `upgrade`, `circuit`, `vesting`